EdFage/email-to-ics/readme.md

 ## Contributing

 Contributions, suggestions, and bug reports are welcome!
-Please open an issue or submit a pull request to improve this project.
+Please open an issue or submit a pull request to improve this project, or email me on edfagedeveloper@gmail.com

 ## License